neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/ContentCache.rst

   ``'dynamic'`` or ``'uncached'``.
   Only simple string values are supported for this property.

-  It defaults to mode ``embed`` which will not create a new cache entry but store the content into the next outer cached entry.
+  It defaults to mode ``embed`` which will not create a new cache entry but store the con`tent into the next outer ``cached`` entry.
 With mode ``cached`` a separate cache entry will be created for the path.
 Mode ``uncached`` can be used to always evaluate a path even if is contained inside a cached path.
 The ``dynamic`` mode evalutes a so called "discriminator" on every request and caches results differently depending on it's value.
-Dynamic cache mode is therefore much faster then uncached but slightly slower then cached mode.
+Dynamic cache mode is therefore much faster than ``uncached`` but slightly slower compared to ``cached`` mode.
 It is useful in situations where arguments (eg. from the request) lead to different rendering results.
 The ``context`` property should be set to configure the TypoScript context variables that will be available when evaluating the uncached path.

 ``maximumLifetime``
   Set the maximum lifetime for the nearest cached path.
 Possible values are ``null`` (default), ``0`` (unlimited lifetime)